rafi021/laravuespa/README.md

 </p>

 ## About LaravelSPA
 It is a Laravel 8 & Vue JS based SPA started project for quick start of development.
-Build with love and open source for developer.
+Build with love and open source for developers.

 1. Bootstrap 4.6
 2. laravel/ui